 For those who drink alcoholic beverages, keep in mind that although alcohol is a depressant, it can act as a stimulant for the first few hours after you drink it, which means it might actually keep you awake.
 Drinking alcohol can also lead to multiple issues such as dehydration and grogginess that will only exacerbate the dehydration you’re already experiencing, and the jet lag you’ll most likely experience after arriving at your destination.
 And always drink plenty of water along with alcoholic beverages.

 9. Wear comfortable, loose-fitting clothing

 While sweatpants shouldn’t be your go-to travel attire, it is a good idea to wear comfortable loose fitting clothing on a flight — especially a long one.
 For men or women, loose-fitting leisure wear is always a good option.
-Or a man may choose to wear comfortable jeans and a loose comfortable shirt; woman might want to try leggings and a sweater.
+Or a man may choose to wear comfortable jeans and a loose comfortable shirt; women might want to try leggings and a sweater.

 10. Bring a scarf

-Of course, this pertains more to female travelers than male travelers; a scarf comes in pretty handy on a flight since it can be used as a fashion accessory, a blanket, and even lumbar support (see below).
+Of course, this pertains more to female travelers than male travelers; a scarf comes in handy on a flight since it can be used as a fashion accessory, a blanket, and even lumbar support (see below).
 Even expert travelers swear by them.